Explore the cultural side of the Aarhus Region

 Viborg Cathedral

 Viborg Cathedral was originally built in the 12th-13th century in Romanesque style and holds a strong presence in both the cityscape and the city's long history.
-Over time, the cathedral has been ravaged by multiple fires and has been reconstructed and rebuilt several times.
-It is now also one of the world's largest granite churches.

 Photo: Roar Paaske